project-asgard/asgard/doxygen/MPI.md

 * `asgard::discretization_manager::advance_time()`
 * `asgard::discretization_manager::sync_mpi_state()`
 * `asgard::discretization_manager::current_state_mpi()`
-All fo the `_mpi()` methods can also be called without an MPI context and they will act as expected, e.g., `sync` is a no-op and `current_state` is just the current state.`
+All of the `_mpi()` methods can also be called without an MPI context and they will act as expected, e.g., `sync` is a no-op and `current_state` is just the current state.`

 Calling `current_state()` is normally valid only on the zero rank, as it is not normally needed by all ranks.